 A few weeks ago, Mexico City changed its pandemic ‘traffic light’ to orange.
 Restrictions on the use of cars and public transportation were lifted, small stores reopened, and the manufacturing industry went back to work on a four-day week (Monday through Thursday).
 Local markets are operating, although not at full capacity.
 New temporary hospital beds are also being established, which will help reduce the hospital's occupancy rate.

-If the situation continues to improve and the city moves to orange, hotels and restaurants will be able to reopen at 30% and 40% capacity respectively.
-Religious services will also be able to resume,at 50% capacity.
-Residents of Mexico City are uncreasingly ignoring the official injunctions to stay at home, either because they cannot afford to or because they have simply grown tired of it.
+Hotels, restaurants and cinemas in Mexico City can now reopen at 30% and 40% capacity respectively, as well as religious services at 50% capacity.
+City residents are increasingly ignoring the official injunctions to stay at home, either because they cannot afford to or because they have simply grown tired of it.

 The Mexico City government has announced plans to ramp up COVID-19 testing to reach an average of 100,000 tests per month (up from 60,000) as part of a state-level programme to combat the virus.
 The plan will include the daily application of 2,700 tests in hospitals, private pharmacies and laboratories, contact tracing and a mass public information campaign.
 The programme also includes the provision of medical attention through text message, as well as medical kits and food support for patients.

 Other states of the country such as Yucatan, Quintana Roo, Nuevo León, Coahuila and Guerrero have also installed modules to carry out COVID-19 tests in the areas with the highest number of confirmed cases.